Edmund Muskie: First and second terms

-Alongside President Johnson's Great Society and war on poverty programs, Muskie drafted the Model Cities Bill which eventually passed both houses of Congress in 1966.
-Previously, combative with Johnson, Muskie began developing a more cooperative relationship with him.
-During Johnson's signing of the Intergovernmental Cooperation Act he said: I am pleased that Senator Muskie could be with us this afternoon.
+Alongside President Johnson's Great Society and War on Poverty programs, Muskie drafted the Model Cities Bill, which eventually passed both houses of Congress in 1966.
+Previously combative with Johnson, Muskie began developing a more cooperative relationship with him.
+At the signing of the Intergovernmental Cooperation Act Johnson said, "I am pleased that Senator Muskie could be with us this afternoon.
 I believe that no man has done more to encourage cooperation among the National Government, the States, and the cities."
 Also in 1966, Muskie was elected assistant Democratic whip and served as the floor manager for the Clean Water Restoration Act.

 Muskie urged President Johnson to withdraw U.S. military support from Operation Rolling Thunder.

-During 1967 the popular sentiment in the U.S. was anti-war, which prompted Muskie to visit Vietnam to inform his political stance in 1968.
-Prior to his visiting the country, he debated with a congressman on a pro-war platform.
-After the trip, he became a leading voice for the anti-war movement and entered into the ongoing debate by speaking at the year's Democratic Convention.
-His speech was followed by "tens of thousands of protestors surrounded the convention and violent clashes with police carried on for five days."
+During 1967 the popular sentiment in the U.S. was anti-war, which prompted Muskie to visit Vietnam to inform his political stance for 1968.
+Prior to visiting the country, he debated with a congressman on a pro-war platform.
+After the trip, he became a leading voice for the anti-war movement and entered the ongoing debate by speaking at the year's Democratic Convention.
+Following his speech, "Tens of thousands of protestors surrounded the convention and violent clashes with police carried on for five days."
 He wrote to Johnson personally asserting his position on the Vietnam War, urging him to end the bombing of North Vietnam.
 During the same year, he traveled with other Senators to the Republic of South Vietnam to validate their elections.

-Later, at the 1968 Democratic National Convention, he led the debate for the administration plank on Vietnam, which sparked public outrage.
+Later, at the 1968 Democratic National Convention, he led the debate for the administration's plank on Vietnam, which sparked public outrage.
 On October 15, 1969, he was welcomed to the green at Yale University to address the issues regarding his vote but chose to decline the offer and speak that night at his alma mater, Bates College, in Lewiston, Maine.
 His decision to do so was widely criticized by the Democratic party and Yale University officials.
 From 1967 to 1969, he served as the chair of Democratic Senatorial Campaign Committee.
 He voted against the appointment of Clement Haynsworth to the U.S. Supreme Court.

-Third and fourth term
+Third and fourth terms

-Muskie's third term began in 1970 by co-sponsoring the McGovern-Hatfield resolution to limit military intervention in the Vietnam War.
+Muskie's third term began in 1970 with his co-sponsoring of the McGovern-Hatfield resolution to limit military intervention in the Vietnam War.
 During this time Harold Carswell was seeking appointment to the U.S. Supreme Court.
-Muskie voted against him and Carswell failed the confirmation process.
+Muskie joined the majority in voting against him, and Carswell failed the confirmation process.
 Muskie also proposed a six-month ban on domestic and Soviet Union development of nuclear technologies to taper the nuclear arms race.